 When learning about the income requirements for food stamps in TN, it helps to know what does and what does not count as income.
 In most cases, income can include money you receive from the following sources:

 Under the Tennessee SNAP guidelines, you usually will not include funds you receive for scholarships, grants or most loans.
 Certain other types of income may be excluded as well.

 If you meet the SNAP income guidelines, it is still necessary that you meet the financial resource requirements as well.
 Generally, you must have a limited amount of resources in order to qualify.
 If there are any seniors or people with disabilities in your household, you can typically qualify with a higher amount of financial resources.

 A resource/asset may include cash you have on hand, the balance of your checking and/or savings account, stocks, bonds and any property you own aside from the lot that you live on.
 Alternatively, resources do not include your home, retirement plan, personal property or household goods.
 In most cases, your car is not a resource unless it exceeds a certain value and is not used for transportation or your commute to work.

 Other Important Food Stamps Qualifications in Tennessee

 Another requirement you may need to meet relates to your employment.
-If you are an able-bodied adult between 18 and 59 years of age, you may need to register for work prior to submitting a SNAP application.
+If you are an able-bodied adult between 18 and 59 years of age, you may need to register for work prior to starting the SNAP application process.
 This means that you agree to maintain a certain number of work hours per week, participate in job training (if required) or take any reasonable job offers.
 If you do not meet the work requirements, you can only qualify for food stamps for a limited amount of time.